top of page

 against others to show who can go the furthest during the event.

-There will be a virtual division and in person division.
+There is a virtual division and in person division.

-There will be a clinican award for the mentor who helps
+There is a mentor award for the mentor who helps

 If you're interested in being a mentor, let us know.